 We use a panel of 49 countries (20 AEs and 29 EMs) over the 1988-2018 period.
-The data and their sources are explained in Annex B. Our main explanatory variable is the correlation coefficient between gross capital inflows and gross capital outflows.
-We test the hypothesis that countries with high gross inflow-outflow correlations experience lower REER volatility.
+The data and their sources are explained in Annex B. Our main explanatory variable is the IO correlation coefficient.
+We test the hypothesis that countries with high IO correlation coefficients experience lower REER volatility.

-To begin with, we estimate equation (1) by OLS, which corroborates our hypothesis that REER volatility is indeed negatively related with the correlation of gross outflows and inflows (both expressed as a percentage of GDP).
-Rolling correlations are estimated for three-, four-, and five-year windows and are lagged one year to take into account possible endogeneity effects.
-These results are shown in table 4.
-In order to correct for heteroskedasticity, we have calculated robust standard errors for the coefficients.
+To begin with, we estimate equation (1) by OLS, corroborating our hypothesis that REER volatility is indeed negatively related with the IO correlation coefficient.
+Rolling correlations are estimated for three-, four-, and five-year windows and are lagged one year to take into account